npm/cli/docs/content/using-npm/config.md

 The minimum level of vulnerability for `npm audit` to exit with a non-zero exit code.

+#### acknowledged-issues

+* Default: `''`
+* Type: String

+Comma separated list of acknowledged issues that should not cause `npm audit` to exit with a non-zero exit code.

 #### auth-type

 * Default: `'legacy'`